ilhan007/ui5con-app/docs/Step2_The_Home_component.md

 	```

 8. The layouting and ordering of the cards is responsibility of the app developer.
 Replace the content of ```src/App.css``` with the content of [Sources of Smart Store](https://github.com/ilhan007/ui5con-app/blob/master/src/App.css).
 Nothing magical here as well, we just make use of ```display:flex``` for the layouting and setting some ```min-width``` to the ```ui5-card```.

+9. You can copy the rest of the sections in the ```Home``` component from [Sources of Smart Store](https://github.com/ilhan007/ui5con-app/blob/master/src/home/Home.js), but don`t forget to copy all the UI5 components from the (https://github.com/ilhan007/ui5con-app/blob/master/src/App.js) as some of them are used in these cards.